swagquotient0/SoftwareDev-MIDTERM/readme.md

 - [ ] Run Valgrind to detect memory leaks.
 Fix all detected memory leaks.
 - [ ] Generate Doxygen documentation in the docs folder.
 - [ ] Make sure that the repository is updated with all delivarables as mentioned in the proposal.

+## Discovered bugs in the code
+- After attaining stability, the orientation error fluctuates between threshold values.

 ## Standard install via command-line
 ```